***NOTE 1: Many footnotes add detail and background to the text.***

 when he simply excises or leap-frogs over the key Dominical teaching to “Love your enemies,” and fails to see the central textual witness that peace/peacemaking is core to the New Testament.
 Surely his chosen non-pacifist position is not faithfully nimble, so much as at best disingenuous, at worst . . . what might you call it?

-The following is a powerful sermon about the book to your left!
+The following is a powerful sermon about the book seen immediately below.
 It was preached Sunday, April 3, 2022, at Good Shepherd New York, a church we have tuned into for much of the pandemic.
 It combines superb worship music, excellent preaching, and joyful affirmation of the best of “orthodoxy” in the context of American Evangelicalism.
 It is inclusive, challenging, and spiritually nurturing.

 Her story is also told in: Waging Peace: One Soldier’s Story of Putting Love First.
 We read of it: